“Working Together — Celebrating God’s Good Gifts”

 “For we are God’s fellow workers” (1 Corinthians 3:9).

-We are entering into our annual stewardship emphasis with the theme, “Working Together . . .
-Celebrating God’s Good Gifts.”
-Today and over the next three weeks, we will consider what it means to work together with God as we celebrate God’s good gifts to us.
+We are entering into our annual stewardship emphasis with the theme, “Working Together — Celebrating God’s Good Gifts.”
+Today and over the next few weeks, we will consider what it means to work together with God as we celebrate God’s good gifts to us.

 Did you ever stop to think that God could have done it all?
 He could have taken it upon Himself to be the sum total of every aspect of reaching people with the Gospel and of helping them grow in their Christian faith.

-But for reasons perhaps known fully only to Him, He didn’t.
-He chose to utilize people: Men, women, teenagers, and children in His worldwide harvest field and here at [Name of Church].
+But for reasons perhaps known fully only to God, He didn’t.
+He chose to utilize people: Men, women, teenagers, and children in His worldwide harvest field and here at @@.
 That’s why the Apostle Paul states so clearly that although we are God’s servants, in reality, we are “working together” with Him.
 “We are God’s fellow workers.”

 Summer and winter and springtime and harvest,

 Sun, moon and stars in their courses above,

 Great is your faithfulness!